Nik Wallenda: Niagara Falls crossing

 The Discovery Channel had Wallenda under contract and negotiated with several of the major television networks for broadcast rights.
 On May 11, 2012, the American Broadcasting Company (ABC) and Lincoln Square Productions announced they had secured worldwide broadcasting rights for the event.
 Josh Elliott and Hannah Storm were chosen to host the coverage.
 In Canada, CTV's coverage of the event, although a direct feed from ABC, invoked simultaneous substitution over ABC network broadcasts in some parts of Canada.

 On his final performance before heading to Niagara for training, Wallenda walked 82 ft above Baltimore's Inner Harbor.
 According to Wallenda, it was the first time anyone had attached a high-wire to a barge; he remarked that the configuration made the walk "a little more unstable" than normal.
 Near the end of the 300 ft journey, he had a significant slip, but managed to regain his balance quickly.
 He called the slip "a wake-up call" for Niagara.
 "My friend was up in the basket and I started talking to him, and it was just enough of a distraction", he explained.
 "The wire kind of moved a little bit and I just misstepped.
 It's why I've trained for so long: you stay on the wire.
 Your heart jumps up into your throat and two seconds later, you're fine."
 The May 9 event was sponsored by Ripley's Believe It or Not which was opening a museum on the harbor.
-When it opened it June, a feature exhibit allowed visitors to walk on a piece of the wire Wallenda had used in Baltimore.
+When it opened in June, a feature exhibit allowed visitors to walk on a piece of the wire Wallenda had used in Baltimore.

 To prepare for the Niagara event, Wallenda practiced in the parking lot of Seneca Niagara Casino for eleven straight days.
 He had fire trucks spray him with water and brought in a high-powered fan to try to simulate the conditions he would face over Niagara Falls.
 Practices were open to the public.
 Wallenda's safety coordinator and father, Terry Troffer, said the training was primarily mental.
 "This is a mental game.
 It's convincing himself that ... it's just a different location", Troffer explained.